tvheadend/tvheadend/docs/markdown/inc/common_button_table_start.md

 ###Menu Bar/Buttons

-The tab has the following buttons:
+The following functions are available:

 Button                 | Function
 -----------------------|-------------------